-However, although the country's highly developed financial infrastructure is a definite plus, expats will need to budget their money carefully as Denmark has one of the highest tax rates in the world, not to mention a notoriously high cost of living.
+Managing banking, money and taxes in Denmark is an easy and convenient process.
+While the country's highly developed financial infrastructure is a definite plus, expats will need to budget carefully, as Denmark has one of the highest tax rates in the world, not to mention a notoriously high cost of living.

 Money in Denmark

 The official currency of Denmark is the Danish krone or crown, abbreviated as DKK.
 The krone is divided into 100 øre.

 - Notes: 50 DKK, 100 DKK, 200 DKK, 500 DKK and 1,000 DKK

 - Coins: 50 øre and 1 DKK, 2 DKK, 5 DKK, 10 DKK and 20 DKK

 Banking in Denmark is sophisticated and efficient.
 Most banks offer online banking, which makes paying bills and making transfers easy and convenient.
 The main banks in Denmark are Danske Bank, Nykredit and Nordea.

 To open a bank account in Denmark, expats must first apply for and obtain a Civil Registration Number (CPR).
 Expats can easily find their CPR on their yellow health card.

 Expats can begin their application process online and present their yellow health card at their nearest banks, but some banks allow residents to fully complete the process online.
 Additionally, expats must present a valid photo ID via their passport or ID and proof of address in Denmark.